 One sad note - a memorial at the visitor center exists for a park ranger who was murdered by an alleged Mexican drug cartel after illegally crossing the border.
 Kris Eggle who was an honor student and a talented runner was only 28.
 He once ran the park loop (all 21 miles) just for fun.

 I tried not to let thoughts of his tragic death ruin this beautiful day in wonderful Organ Pipe National Monument.
-Like Kris, I am a former distance runner and from the state of Michigan.
+Like Kris, I am also distance runner and from the state of Michigan.
 I connected with his love of the outdoors and wish I had known him.

 That day he applified his memory with this beautiful sunset in his beloved park.
 You are home, Kris.